Tanta Gharbia, Egypt Travel Guide

 A Virtual Private Network (NordVPN) helps secure your online activity on public Wi-Fi.

-While Wi-Fi is available, a local SIM card provides consistent internet access for navigation and communication throughout your trip.
+While Wi-Fi is available, a local SIM card provides consistent internet access for navigation and communication during your entire trip.